MA (Rural Sustainability)

 This MA Programme, theoretically informed and with a strong field-based and applied focus, is offered in direct response to these newly emerging discourses on the sustainability agenda for rural areas.
 It seeks to challenge and facilitate students to engage with but go beyond established conceptual and theoretical perspectives, engage new ways of understanding and dealing with contemporary rural complexities, and develop critical insights that can support policy and practice in sustaining the rural environment.

-NQAI Level 8 degree, second class honours or equivalent, in a relevant field of studies.
+NQAI Level 8 degree, second class honours or equivalent, with a H2.1 in Geography or a related subject.
 Selection is based on a candidate's academic record at undergraduate level, statement of intent and academic letters of recommendation.

 1 year, full-time

 ECTS weighting: 90